-The proposed project is required to undergo a comprehensive permitting process at both the state and local level.
+This proposed project is required to undergo a comprehensive permitting process at both the state and local level.
 The State of Colorado permitting process is known as an Oil and Gas Development Plan or OGDP.
-We submitted an OGDP application to develop 40 wells and two facilities on two separate locations known collectively as the North Core OGDP.
-The two locations are named: Blue Chip 6-22HZ and Rainbow 24-9HZ.
-The Colorado Oil and Gas Conservation Commission (COGCC) determined that the OGDP application contains all the required information and is therefore complete.
+We submitted an OGDP application to develop 25 wells on the Lizzy 8-36HZ location and the Colorado Oil and Gas Conservation Commission (COGCC) determined that the application contains all the required information and is therefore complete.